rokath/trice/docs/TriceUserGuide.md

         If you need target timestamps you need to get the time inside the target and send it as TRICE* parameter.
          (default "LOCmicro")
   -ttsf string
         Target timestamp format string at start of each line, if target timestamps existent (configured).
 Use "" to suppress existing target timestamps.
-If several trices form a log line only the timestam p of first trice ist displayed. (default "time:%9d ") -u    Short for '-unsigned'. (default true) -unsigned
+If several trices form a log line only the timestamp of first trice ist displayed. (default "time:%9d ")
+  -u    Short for '-unsigned'. (default true) -unsigned
         Hex, Octal and Bin values are printed as unsigned values. (default true)